statamic-rad-pack/meilisearch/README.md

 ],
 ```

-### Important

-Remember to include `id` field for every search index in the config.
-The `id` is the primary key on MeiliSearch and the documents won't be saved if you forget to include this.

 ### Quirks

 MeiliSearch can only index 1000 words... which isn't so great for long markdown articles.
 You can overcome this by breaking the content into smaller chunks: